Outlecture

 8. Spring Boot - Create a REST Controller

-27. Run Spring Boot apps from the Command Line - Demo
+27. Run Spring Boot apps from the Command Line - macOS / Linux

 28. Injecting Custom Application Properties - Overview